 These apple pie bites are super easy to make and packed full of delicious cinnamon flavor!

-Why I love Apple Pie Bites
+Why I love these Apple Pie Bites

 Fall is just around the corner and you can already see the stores full of pumpkin flavored everything.
 However, I'm more of an apple-everything fan myself, especially when it comes in dessert-form!